E-Space

 Research for Environment

-More recently, research at Sorbonne University Abu Dhabi has advanced through a scientific lens, with a growing number of projects in the Department of Science and Engineering focusing on solar panels, deltas in extreme weather regions, and the use of nanoparticles in the development of new materials.
-Research has also expanded into the field of archiving, highlighting its critical role in climate change solutions.
+More recently, research has developed in relation to the scientific approach with an increasing number of projects in the Sciences and Engineering department around the themes of Solar Panels, Deltas in Extreme weather regions and the use of nanoparticles in the creation of new materials.
+Research has also expanded to the field of Archiving and its critical role in the climate change solutions.

 Below are some examples of ongoing research projects:

-• Development of Novel Technology for Water Desalination: Low Energy Consumption and High Compatibility with Clean Energy
+• Development of Novel Technology for Water Desalination: Low Energy consumption and high compatibility with clean energy

-• Human Occupation and Landscape Evolution During the Holocene Climatic Variation in The UAE Desert (HOLE).
-Case Study of a Gravel Plain in The Dubai Desert Conservation Reserve (DDCR)
+• Human Occupation and Landscape Evolution during the Holocene climatic variation in the UAE desert (HOLE).
+Case study of a gravel plain in the Dubai Desert Conservation Reserve (DDCR)

 • Climate Change Impact on the UAE Artificial Islands.
-Monitoring the Coastal Risk in UAE
+Monitoring the coastal risk in UAE

-• Ancient Tyre: How To Water an Island AquaTyr
+• Ancient Tyre: how to water an island AquaTyr

-• Intelligence Location and Sustainability—Highlight the Role of Remote Sensing and GIS in Achieving sustainability: Case Studies from the UAE Collective Research
+• Intelligence location and sustainability –highlight the role of remote sensing and GIS in achieving sustainability.
+Case studies from the UAE collective research

-• Smart Optical Films: Controlling the Optical Properties of Nanostructured Oxide-Based Polymer Films
+• Smart Optical Films: Controlling the optical properties of nanostructured oxide-based polymer films

 • A Pre-study on Greening Information Management for Sustainable Development

-Conferences and Events
+2024 Conferences and Events

 Conference: Novel Materials and Modern Statistics for Energy Applications